kjonina/Data_Warehouse/README.md

 - Data Warehousing: Understanding star schema and dimensional modeling.
 - ETL Development: Using SQL Server and SSIS for data extraction, transformation, and loading.
 - Business Intelligence: Generating reports and SQL Views for sales analysis.
--Stakeholder Management: Aligning data solutions with business needs.
+- Stakeholder Management: Aligning data solutions with business needs.